simplereach/helenus/Readme.md

 ### row.nameSlice(start, finish)

-Slices the columns based on part of their column name. returns a helenus row of columns that match the slice
+Slices the columns based on part of their column name. returns a Helenus row of columns that match the slice

     results.forEach(function(row){